ShrekIL/WRO-FE-RocheReapers/README.md

 - To comply with WRO rules, one motor was removed, so the drive is now powered by a single motor mechanically coupled to a LEGO differential gear
 - The originally installed 3D camera was replaced with an Intel RealSense D435i to achieve a better performance.
 The brightness/colors of the original camera were too upredictable and thus not well suited for computer vision
 - The LiDAR sensor was relocated to the front of the vehicle, as the walls are only 10cm high.
 So the lidar is now at about 5cm above ground, for the highest possible chance to detect all the visible walls.
-- A 9dof imu (Inertial Measurement Unit) was added, that is used for odometry
-- 2 distance ultrasound distance sensors were added at the back.
-They area also used for odometry
 - A simple push button was added to start the robot

 #### Dimensions